 The risk of distant recurrence is the same for people who have lumpectomy plus radiation therapy and those who have mastectomy .

 Learn about treatment for distant recurrence (metastatic or advanced breast cancer).

-The chance of local recurrence in 10 years is about 3-15 percent for women who have lumpectomy plus radiation therapy [123-124].
+For women who have lumpectomy plus radiation therapy, the chance of local recurrence in 10 years is about 3-15 percent [133-134].

 The risk of local recurrence depends on tumor characteristics such as hormone receptor status and HER2 status.